translate/l10n-guide/docs/guide/xfce.rst

 fully translated you will have to translate some of those packages and a narrowed focus in that area would be useful.

-FIXME: create a targetted list based on standard XFCE with no external applications.
+FIXME: create a targeted list based on standard XFCE with no external applications.